The Difference Between Appraised Value vs. Market Value vs. Assessed Value

 Here’s what you need to know.

 Market values are consumer-driven.
-They are usually the agreed upon price that a buyer pays and seller accepts.
+They are usually the agreed-upon price that a buyer pays and the seller accepts.
 You can determine the fair market value of a house by:

 Considering the property features and overall condition

 Seeing what similar homes — within that neighborhood — have sold for recently

 Reviewing the most up-to-date real estate market trends

 It’s important to remember that market values are not official appraisals, so they should only be used as a starting point when determining a home’s worth.
 An easy to use online tool is Zillow Zestimate or eppraisal.com, though a more thorough starting point may be a comparative market analysis (CMA) created by your realtor.

 A real estate agent can help you with a comparative market analysis.
 It will detail things like the condition of the house, location, age, style, features, etc...
 It's often used to help sellers set their listing price according to local market conditions.

 A home appraisal is an objective, third-party assessment of a home’s market value.
 They’re ordered by mortgage lenders to assess the market value and to ensure the borrower isn’t trying to borrow more money than the home is worth.
 So, the appraised value sets the amount that may be mortgaged for a property.